sablier-labs/docs/protocol/faq/token-streaming.md

 ### Can I cancel streams?

-Yes, both as a sender and a recipient.
+Yes, both as a sender and a recipient, assuming the stream was set up as cancellable when it was created.
+If the stream was explicitly set as uncancelable, it is obviously not cancelable.

 - If the stream is canceled before the start time, the whole deposit amount is returned in full to you.
 - If the stream is canceled while the stream is active, the smart contracts calculate how much has been streamed, transfer that to the recipient and return the remainder to you.